pokeclicker/pokeclicker-wiki/data/Flutes/overview_description.md

 ### Effect

-The effect of each Flute is determined by your achievement bonus:
+The effect of each Flute is determined by achievement bonus:
 `(2% x (1 + Achievement Bonus))`

 ### List of Flutes